jsr6720/jsr6720.github.io/_posts/2018-10-29-the-25-sales-skills.md

 ## My Review 3/5

-Quick top hitting inter-personal things to watch for while making sales relationships.<br/>Emphasizes that even in today's ultra electronic world it's still 'know your customer' and build a relationship of solving problems.<br/><br/>Best tip I liked was "be righted".
+Quick top hitting inter-personal things to watch for while making sales relationships.

+Emphasizes that even in today's ultra electronic world it's still 'know your customer' and build a relationship of solving problems.

+Best tip I liked was "be righted".
 Make small mistakes in front of prospects to be corrected and gain valuable information while allowing the prospect a chance to feel superior.

 ### Date Read
 2018/10/29